 Melissa Friscia, M.S.F.S., Research Assistant, Center for Forensic Science Research and Education

-Mandi Mohr, M.S.F.S., Research Scientist, Center for Forensic Science Research and Education
+Mandi Mohr, M.S.F.S., Associate Director for Research, Center for Forensic Science Research and Education

 Richard Nilsen, M.S., J.D., Commander of the Forensic Services Unit and Assistant DA in the Montgomery County District Attorney’s Office

 Edward Schikel, Montgomery County Detective Bureau, Major Crimes Unit

 What is the employment rate of graduates from the program?

 Including graduates from 2005 through 2011, the total employment rate for all responding alumni is 90 percent.

 What if my bachelor's degree is in Biology?
 Or in Chemistry?

 A master's forensic scientist degree will combine expertise in both biology and chemistry, but you can enter the program with either area of speciality.
 If you studied biology as an undergraduate, your first year of Forensic Science coursework will include courses in Chemistry.
 If you studied chemistry as an undergraduate, your first year in the master's degree program in Forensic Science includes coursework in Biology.